 The Society for Oceanists is a group of people interested in the socio-cultural world of Australia, Melanesia and the large Polynesian triangle.
 These lands, spread out over a vast maritime space, are places of memory for the people who inhabit them and have created many different forms of social and cultural organizations.

-The Society for Oceanists is a non-profit association that was created in 1945 at the Museum of Man in Paris.
-It evolved from two old learned societies: the Society for Oceanian Studies, founded in Papeete (Tahiti), and the Society for Melanesian Studies, founded in Nouméa (New Caledonia).
-Its headquarters are at the Quai Branly Museum.
+The Society for Oceanists is a non-profit association that was created in 1945 at the musée de l'Homme in Paris.
+It evolved from two older learned societies: the Society for Oceanian Studies, founded in Papeete (Tahiti), and the Society for Melanesian Studies, founded in Nouméa (New Caledonia).
+Its headquarters are at the musée du quai Branly.
 The purpose of the Society for Oceanists’ activities is to facilitate and exchange views in diverse areas that have as much to do with the human and social sciences as with natural sciences.
-These activities include the organization of meetings and symposiums, as well the Society of Oceanists’ different published works and journal.
+These activities include the organization of meetings and symposiums, as well the Society of Oceanists’ journal and its publications.

 The Journal of the Society for Oceanists

 The role of the Journal of the Society for Oceanists (French-language acronym, JSO), which has been in existence since 1945, is to publish scientific articles about Oceania (broadly speaking), especially those that have to do with the past and present of its populations.

 The JSO publishes two issues a year (or a double issue), with the help of the CNRS and the CNL.

 For some years now, each volume has been created around a thematic file, in which we include our customary headings (miscellaneous, news, progress reports on works, and lists of accepted works…).

 The following our some of our older files

 - Special issue on Micronesian pluralities (JSO 112)